szilvia-csernus/book-cycle/README.md

 * Google logo: Vectors and icons by [Google Design](https://design.google/?ref=svgrepo.com) in Logo License via [SVG Repo](https://www.svgrepo.com/).

 * Exemption from Copyright law: https://www.gov.uk/guidance/exceptions-to-copyright#non-commercial-research-and-private-study

+##  Acknowledgements

+I would like to thank the following contributors:

+* My mentor, [Rory Patrick Sheridan]( https://github.com/Ri-Dearg) and my college coordinator [Manuel Perez Romero](https://www.linkedin.com/in/manuel-perez-romero-460063176/) for giving useful feedback throughout the development and testing processes.

+* My family and friends for taking the time to test the site.

+* [Code Institute](www.codeintitute.net)'s Slack Community for continuous support.

+##  Disclaimer

+This project was created for [Code Institute](www.codeintitute.net)'s web application development course as the Fourth Milestone Project - for educational purposes.

+Not for public use.

+&copy;2023 Szilvia Csernusne Berczes.
+All rights reserved.